HumzAhme/Insta-Reels-Downloader/README.md

 ## ⛔ Limitation

- When IP used too much, the reels become inaccesible, when accessed by changing the IP, the download starts as below demonstrated.
+- When IP used too much, the reels become inaccesible, when accessed by changing the IP, the download starts as below demonstrated.
- When inaccesible, it doesn't determine if it is due to post being private or same IP requesting too much.
+- When inaccesible, it doesn't determine if it is due to post being private or same IP requesting too much.
 Resultingly, skips after trying a couple of times.
+- When the name of the collection is in slashes '/' the correct directory is not detected and instead of creating a folder of whatever the path it thinks it to be and moving on with the download, the script exits/quits.

 ## ⚙️ Installation